 At the beginning, we will only use two elements:

-The coins, which represents the falling coins and the small coins already on the platform
+The coins, which represents the falling coins and the coins already on the platform

 The casino chips, which are larger, colored and often stacked in columns